 I had a paper accepted to a poster session at the AEJMC conference in Montreal.
 While posters offer a great opportunity for scholars to mingle and talk, I always have trouble converting my research into a poster.
 This year I took a different tack and translated my research into a cultural form perfect for displaying information in a visually interesting manner: the comic strip.
 It may seem a bit unusual, but it does communicate the basic ideas of the paper.
 For the more in-depth treatment, a revised version of this paper will be appearing soon in Journalism.
-I will paste the link when the articles goes online.
-Until then, enjoy:
+It is available now through OnlineFirst (behind the paywall).
+But for a comic synopsis, enjoy:

 I’ve had two new articles and a book chapter published in 2014.
 The first, “Gone, But Not Forgotten: Memories of Journalistic Deviance as Metajournalistic Discourse” appeared in Journalism Studies at the start of the year (note: it is behind a paywall).
 The article argues that while the journalistic community tends to make a big show of excommunicating individuals deemed to be deviant–e.g. Jayson Blair, Stephen Glass, etc.–in fact they remain within the vocabulary of journalists, able to deployed when new allegations of journalistic deviance arise.
 They continue to provide ways of thinking through and making sense of new violations, even when little correspondence between a new incident and a past one exists.